Nordgaren/Elden-Ring-Debug-Tool/README.md

 * [Visual C++ Redistributable x64 Packages for Visual Studio 2013](https://www.microsoft.com/en-gb/download/details.aspx?id=40784)

 ## Seamless Coop Support
 * Inside the Elden Ring Debug Tool folder is a Resources folder.
-In `Resources/ItemCategories.txt` and remove the two slashes from `//0x40000000 false Items/Goods/SeamlessCoop.txt Seamless Coop` (line 10).
+In `Resources/ItemCategories.txt` and remove the two slashes from start of `//0x40000000 false Items/Goods/SeamlessCoop.txt Seamless Coop` (line 10).
 This will load the Seamless Coop items the next time the debug tool is started.
 * Launch Elden Ring with the Seamless Coop mod installed
 * Launch Elden Ring Debug Tool.
 * Item Spawning is only available while a character is loaded